tnevolin/FO2FairPlay/README.md

 Most non combat skills reach their max usefulness at around 100%.
 Combat skills are already almost perfect at 200% which is what normal game pace without grinding provides anyway.
 I have tightened the SP cost to make player cherish every point and be mindful of their character specialization and not to become jack-of-all-trades.

-* Skill cost is based on points *spent*.
+* Skill cost is based on skill level added on top of base and other bonuses.
 Thus eliminating skill cost exploits.
 * Average stats character should end up with all initial skills at about 25%.
-* First 25% skill increase cost 1 SP each.
-Any following 25% skill increase increment SP cost by one.
+* Skill level advancement cost start from 1 SP and then increments every 25% skill added.

-#### Skill cost based on SP *spent* (not current level)
+#### Skill advancement cost based on added skill level

 ```
   1% to  25% costs 1 skill point